TTaoGaming/hfo_2025_11/brain/strategy_obsidian_hourglass.md

 ## 🎓 Formal Research Classification
 **"Evolutionary Model Predictive Control (E-MPC) in Semantic State-Space"**

 In academic terms, the Obsidian Horizon Hourglass is a **Hyper-Heuristic Evolutionary Model Predictive Control system operating on a Semantic State-Action Space**.
+It is a **Complex Adaptive System (CAS)** defined by cyclical reinforcing and balancing loops.

 ### The Equation of the Hourglass
 $$